flybywiresim/docs/docs/start/throttle-calibration.md

 - Set `Reverse On Axis` and `Independent Axis` as required for your controller (for the TCA both are ON)
 - Move your controller all the way back (with reverser to `Reverse Full`, without reverser to `Idle`)
 - Click in the middle on the detent's name to select the detent you want to calibrate
-- Click on `Set From Throttle` to set the current throttle position as the value for this detent.
+- Move your controller's throttle to the corresponding detent and click on `Set From Throttle` to set the current throttle position as the value for this detent.
-- Repeat for all positions/detents.
+- Repeat this for all positions/detents.
 - Click `Save & Apply`
 - Test your settings.

 [Detailed step-by-step Guide](#step-2-calibrating-the-tca-throttle-detents-in-the-flybywire-flypad-efb)

+---

 ## Thrustmaster TCA or similar (with reverser on axis)